Skip to main content

 Temperature sensitive storage efficiency

-Temperature sensitive storage efficiency (TSSE) is a available in ONTAP 9.8 and later that relies on block access heat maps to identify infrequently accessed blocks and compress them with greater efficiency.
+Temperature sensitive storage efficiency (TSSE) is available in ONTAP 9.8 and later.
+It relies on block access heat maps to identify infrequently accessed blocks and compress them with greater efficiency.

 Deduplication